VatanaChhorn/Covid19-Tracker-Cambodia/README.md

 - Push notification every time the API Updated.
 - Alert the user when the internet is disconnected.
 - Add the graph of Corona Virus Cases in the SecondScreen.
+- Switching between Cambodia, and Global data.

 ### Added Opinion